Static Prevails: Reception and aftermath

 Static Prevails was met with mixed reviews from music critics on its songwriting.
 Gavin Reports David Beran highlighted the guitarwork on the album, and remarked that Jimmy Eat World "still have a lot of world to eat; they're on the right track."
 AllMusic reviewer Mike DaRonco stated that the maturity of later Jimmy Eat World material was fundamentally absent from Static Prevails; "but it's almost as if the studio heads at Capitol wouldn't let them [mature] so that there would be more room for radio-friendly pop songs.
 In the end, nobody won."
 Harry Guerin of RTÉ found the release to be a mainly typical emo album that rarely kept his attention throughout its duration.
 According to him, it had a high number of similar-sounding guitar riffs and "overwrought vocals [...] to be convincing".
 Journalist Chris Ryan, writing in The New Rolling Stone Album Guide (2004), called it a product of the time period it was made in, complete with "anxiety-ridden vocals, lyrics of suburban melodrama, and screaming punk guitars".
 He conceded that Jimmy Eat World "knew a hook heard it head one", highlighting "Call It in the Air".
 BBC Music writer Tim Nelson opened his review asking if the album title was intended to be read as ironic, as "staying still is one thing this propulsive pop album [...] doesn't do."
 In his eyes, the music passed the line dividing "indie indulgence and soul-sucking corporate pap with aplomb".
-Barbara Restaino of Lollipop Magazine thought she would enjoy the enjoy the album to begin with, however, Adkins and Linton's voices became an annoyance to her after a while.
+Barbara Restaino of Lollipop Magazine thought she would enjoy the album to begin with, however, Adkins and Linton's voices became an annoyance to her after a while.